speg/squirrels/_posts/2014-05-16-Intro-to-HHVM.md

 There are a few different networking options, but this will at least give us a known IP address.

-Now it's time to create the VM.
+Now it\'s time to create the VM.
 Run `vagrant up` and sit back and watch the magic happen.
 A new VM will be created and configured based on the contents of the Vagrant file.

 ## Serving Content

 Vagrant has automatically configured a shared folder with our VM.
-Our current folder is shared on the VM as `/vargrant` - which also happens to be the root directory for Nginx.
-So all we need to do is create an index file and we should be off and running.
+The root folder (i.e., the folder that contains the Vagrant file) is shared with the VM as `/vargrant` - which also happens to be the root directory for Nginx!
+All we need to do is create an index file beside our Vagrant file and we should be off and running.

-`echo "<?hh echo 'Hello World';" > index.hh`
+`echo "<?hh echo 'Hello World';" > index.hh` Note the `.hh` file extension for a hack file.
+The HHVM can also serve `.php` files too!
+Anything else will be served by Nginx, say if you wanted a static index.html file.

 Now open up a browser to `192.168.33.10` (if you set up networking on that IP address) and you should see your first hack page!

 ## Database

 There is also a MariaDB database installed.
-The user name and password are both `root` and the default database is named `hhvm`. it has a single table already set up (also called `hhvm`) with a couple rows of dummy data.
+The user name and password are both `root` and the default database is named `hhvm`.
+It has a single table already set up (also called `hhvm`) with a couple rows of dummy data.

 ##<a name="fast">Quick Start</a>

-* vagrant box add speg/hhvm
+* `vagrant box add speg/hhvm`
-* vagrant init speg/hhvm
+* `vagrant init speg/hhvm`
-* vagrant up
+* `vagrant up`
-* vim index.hh
+* `vim index.hh`